davidrhoderick/authabl-api/README.md

    - Replace the existing session with a new one if a user logs in again from the same device/browser.

 2. **Implement Logout**
-   - Add a `POST /oauth/logout` endpoint to clear tokens (stored as cookies) and terminate the current session.
+   - Add `DELETE /tokens/{clientId}` endpoint to clear tokens (stored as cookies) and terminate the current session.

 3. **Add Functionality to Clear All Sessions**
-   - Add a route (e.g., `POST /oauth/sessions/clear`) to log out and terminate all active sessions for a user.
+   - Add route `DELETE /sessions/{clientId}` to log out and terminate all active sessions for a user.

 4. **Add Functionality to Clear a Single Session**
-   - Add a route (e.g., `POST /oauth/sessions/{sessionId}/clear`) to log out and terminate a specific session.
+   - Add route `DELETE /sessions/{clientId}/{sessionId}` to log out and terminate a specific session.

 5. **Implement Cookie Security**
    - **OpenAPI Security Strategy:**